grahamking/binmsg/README.md

+**Always backup the target file first**

-Write data into spare space in ELF-64 binary.
-I'm just practicing assembly.
+Writes data into spare space in ELF-64 binary or shared library.

-Many ELF binaries have spare space at the start, often because they page-align sections.
+Many ELF files have spare space at the start, often because they page-align sections.
 This writes data in there.
-The ELF binary won't know and will still function.
+The ELF binary or shared library won't know and will still function.

 Ideas: